Why do Jehovah’s Witnesses Overrule Jesus’ Forgiveness?

 When I confronted him with my evidence, he denied it and told me I was crazy.

 Oh yeah.
 I was crazy alright.
 I was a loyal Jehovah’s Witness.
 I was truly crazy by virtue of being mind-controlled.
 And life went on like that for quite a few more terrible years.

 What I didn’t foresee is that once my children became baptised Jehovah’s Witnesses, they would be ordered to shun me when I left the family religion many years later.

 Regrets and Apologies for Being Deceived

 Without a doubt, this was one of the most difficult life challenges I’ve had to face — shunning my beloved mother.
 I was so sure that getting Mom reinstated into the family religion would result in happiness for our entire family.
 Unfortunately, that’s not what happened.

-I still grieve, Mom for shunning you for those seven years lost.
-You deserved better than that brutal behavior from me, your only daughter, after all our family endured.
+I still grieve, Mom for shunning you for those seven lost years.
+You deserved better than that brutal behavior from me, your only daughter, after all the abuse our family endured.